 You will be given an official hard copy record of your vaccination.

 Your vaccination information will also be recorded on the Australian Immunisation Register.

 You can also access your immunisation history statement through Medicare for proof of vaccination, both digitally and in hard copy, if required.

 Contact SA Health if you received a COVID-19 vaccine at a SA Health vaccination site, and the record is not on the Australian Immunisation Register (AIR).
 For more information visit the Immunisation records and registers page.

 COVID-19 vaccine booster doses are recommended to maintain immunity against the virus.

 All people aged 16 and over who have had their second dose of a COVID-19 vaccine at least three months ago are eligible for a COVID-19 booster dose.

-In addition to the booster dose, a winter dose of COVID-19 vaccine is recommended to increase vaccine protection for selected population groups.
-It is available to groups that have completed their primary course and received a booster dose, and are at greatest risk of severe illness from COVID-19.
-These groups are:
+In addition to the third (booster) dose, a fourth dose of COVID-19 vaccine is available to increase vaccine protection.
+It is recommended for the following groups after they have completed their primary course and received a third dose:

-The additional winter dose can be given from four months or longer after the booster dose, or from three months after a confirmed SARS-CoV-2 infection, if infection occurred after the first COVID-19 booster dose.
+The fourth dose can be given from three months after the third dose, or from three months after a confirmed COVID-19 infection, if infection occurred after the third dose.